top of page

 "You could say that synchronicity is a sense of interconnectedness.
 Some sort of guidance for some people: as long as they are open to the experience and detect meaning in it."

-Supernatural, Symbolic, Mythical, Paranormal: Take Your Pick
+Supernatural, Symbolic, Mythical, or Paranormal: Take Your Pick

-Signs can also be understood from symbolic, mythical, supernatural, or paranormal viewpoints.
-It is said that Carl Jung's theory of synchronicity originated from his interest in the paranormal.
-From this perspective, Combs explained that animals might symbolise or convey messages about omens.
+Combs looked at things from this perspective, explaining that animals in particular can symbolize or convey messages about omens.
 "Crows have always held a special significance for me," he remarked, linking animals as omen bearers to his personal experiences.
 He further mentioned, "They have appeared in large numbers during significant events, like my wedding."

 Humans and Their Logical Thinking